Science Popularization: Transition and persistence in the double burden of malnutrition and overweight or obesity: Evidence from South Africa

 PhD candidate in Development Economics

-PhD candidate in Development Economics at University Clermont Auvergne, CERDI, CNRS, France.
+PhD candidate in Development Economics at University Clermont Auvergne, CERDI, CNRS, IRD, France.